Julius Shulman

-His vast library of images currently resides at the Getty Center in Los Angeles.
-His contemporaries include Ezra Stoller and Hedrich Blessing Photographers.
+Shulman's contemporaries include Ezra Stoller and Hedrich Blessing Photographers.
 In 1947, Julius Shulman asked architect Raphael Soriano to build a mid-century steel home and studio in the Hollywood Hills.

 Some of his architectural photographs, like the iconic shots of Frank Lloyd Wright's or Pierre Koenig's remarkable structures, have been published countless times.
 The brilliance of buildings like those by Charles Eames, as well as those of his close friends, Richard Neutra and Raphael Soriano, was first brought to wider attention by Shulman's photography.
 The clarity of his work added to the idea that architectural photography be considered as an independent art form in which perception and understanding for the buildings and their place in the landscape informs the photograph.

 Many of the buildings photographed by Shulman have since been demolished or re-purposed, lending to the popularity of his images.

 Life and career

-Julius Shulman was born in Brooklyn to Russian-Jewish parents on October 10, 1910, and grew up on a small farm in Connecticut before moving to Los Angeles while still a boy.
+Julius Shulman was born in Brooklyn to Ukrainian-Jewish parents on October 10, 1910, and grew up on a small farm in Connecticut before moving to Los Angeles while still a boy.
 He briefly attended the University of California, Los Angeles and the University of California, Berkeley, and earned pocket money by selling his photographs to fellow students.
-In 1936 he returned to Los Angeles, where he was enlisted by a friend, working as a draftsman for Neutra, to take photographs of a new, Neutra-designed Kun Residence in Hollywood with his amateur Kodak Vest Pocket camera.
+In 1936 he returned to Los Angeles, where he was enlisted by a friend, working as a draftsman for Neutra, to take photographs of a new, Neutra-designed Kun Residence in Hollywood with his amateur Vest Pocket Kodak camera.
 When Neutra saw the pictures, he asked to meet the photographer and proceeded to give him his first assignments which assisted Shulman in launching his career in architectural photography.
 Shulman opened a studio in Los Angeles in 1950, by that time drawing much of his work from magazines based in New York.
 He remained in business full-time until the late 1980s.
 In 2000, Shulman gave up retirement to begin working with business partner Juergen Nogai.